 - Lightweight cast iron cookware is more fragile than traditional cast iron cookware.
 It is prone to damage such as cracking and splitting.

-How to Care for Lightweight Cast Iron Cookware
+How to Care for Lightweight Cast Iron Pans

 Seasoning: Seasoning helps prevent rusting and makes the interior metal surface smooth.
 You can season lightweight cast iron items the same way as your heavy cast iron pans.
 Use a paper towel to rub a little flaxseed oil over the entire interior surface.
 Place the pan on the stovetop over medium heat or bake in the oven at 400 degrees for about an hour.
 Let the pan cool down and wipe with a dry paper towel.